 Scientists

 High school juniors (rising seniors) with a keen interest in science and the ability to work independently and responsibly are encouraged to apply for the program, a non-credit enrichment/summer research experience sponsored by the Indiana University Melvin and Bren Simon Comprehensive Cancer Center.
-Recognizing that the scientific/research community in the United States today is challenged because fewer high school graduates are choosing science as a career, IU developed this program to help create a pipeline of next-generation scientists.
-Many students have enthusiastically embraced this program as it provides both an extracurricular educational opportunity and employment experience for students during the summer.
-The program is located on the IU School of Medicine’s downtown Indianapolis campus at IUPUI.
-Stipend of $2000 is included.
+Recognizing that the scientific/research community in the United States today is challenged because fewer high school graduates are choosing science as a career.

 Click below for more information: